 - Reserve computer time at any branch if you don't have a computer of your own or just want to do some work in a quiet setting.

 - Borrow a Museum & Arts Pass for free access to Toronto museums and other attractions.

-- Access cutting-edge technology like 3D printers and training at the Digital Innovation Hubs, of which there are six locations.
+- Access cutting-edge technology like 3D printers and training at the Digital Innovation Hubs, of which there are eight locations.